 - Decide which sub-topics within your major you’re interested in and deep dive into one of those at a time, building upon what you’ve retained.

-Take a completely different online class over the summer to keep your learning tools sharp and retention on point.
+2 - Take a different online class over the summer to keep your learning tools sharp and retention on point

 - Taking a summer class outside your major will keep you in the swing of school, studying, and taking tests, and always makes the transition into fall classes smoother.